wpswings/wallet-system-for-woocommerce/README.txt

 == Changelog ==

+= 2.5.3 - Released on 3 November 2023 =
+* New: Wallet Transaction Table enhancement
+* Fix: Wallet negative balance issue fix
+* New: Latest WP [6.3.2] and WC [8.2.1] Update
+* New: Banner Section Added

+= 2.5.2 - Released on 26 September 2023 =
+* Fix: Bug fix in case of debit amount from the particular user.

 = 2.5.1 - Released on 22 September 2023 =
 * New: Latest WP[6.3.1] and WC[8.1.1] Update
 * Fix: Mail bug fixes